Guard Your Brand with Marcy Sperry

 By the time Marcy finishes explaining how she moved towards becoming an entrepreneur, I am truly impressed.
 Here’s someone who understands how to work for someone else, to ultimately work for herself.
 Many of use hate to admit it, but sometimes experience working for someone else is what will give you the knowledge you need to work for yourself.

 There’s always more than one way to reach your goals, of course.
-However, mentorship, working your way up, and putting a narrow focus on what you hope to accomplish are just a few important points I took away from Marcy’s come up story.
+However, mentorship, working your way up, and putting a narrow focus on what you hope to accomplish are just a few important points I took away from Marcy’s story.

 Marcy’s firm protects her clients’ trademarks both in the U.S. and internationally.
 She has developed a strong network of international IP firms (including Canada, Mexico, Europe, and Asia) with whom she interfaces to provide the most robust trademark protection possible.
 In addition, Marcy enforces her clients’ trademarks and IP in opposition and cancellation proceedings before the U.S. Patent & Trademark Office as well as in federal court litigation.